You are using an outdated browser. Please upgrade your browser to improve your ReverbNation experience.

 The Amber Herd are:

 Mark Lasbury: Drums

-“IT’S an irony of the internet age that when the potential for choice is nearly limitless, everything suddenly seems to sound the same.
-But that’s not a problem facing Chesterfield/Notts band.
-The Amber Herd prove here they won’t be led by the nose by the diktats of fickle fashion.
-They are an intriguing band with an eye for drama and melody.
-And that’s no bull'”
+“It’s an irony of the internet age that when the potential for choice is nearly limitless, everything suddenly seems to sound the same.
+But that’s not a problem facing this Chesterfield/Notts band.
+The Amber Herd prove they won’t be led by the nose by the diktats of fickle fashion.
+And that’s no bull.”
+(The Derbyshire Times)